 Ready for a ramble?
 Visual and verbal?
 A lot of thoughts have churned around the simple word “green” over the last few days.
 Kicked off by a couple of necessary long walks to work off the slight excesses of a Valentine’s day meal.
-(Fiona is doing really well on a diet this year, and now powerwalks leaving me in her wake, so its handy for me to grab my camera and use it as an excuse to enjoy brief pauses).
-The first walk on the 14th took us up the hill and into Sifigwm Forest – I thought we might see if there were any snowdrops growing around a derelict property some way into the middle of the plantings, but there weren’t.
+(Fiona is doing really well on a diet this year, and now powerwalks leaving me in her wake, so it’s handy for me to grab my camera and use it as an excuse to enjoy brief pauses).
+The first walk on the 14th took us up the hill and into Sifigwm Forest.
+I thought we might see if there were any snowdrops growing around a derelict property some way into the middle of the plantings, but there weren’t.

-And everywhere on the walk was moss and lichen in profusion.
+Everywhere on the walk was moss and lichen in profusion.
 I’m including a lot of images of this, because I was fascinated by its diversity.

 But back to the green mosses and lichens.
-When I was editing my film last year, one of the ‘chapters’ was ‘gwrydd/green’, gwrydd being the Welsh word for green (which is not blu-ish!).
-But I thought that I’d recalled reading that there were many Welsh words for green.
+When I was editing my film last year, one of the ‘chapters’ was ‘gwrydd/green’, gwrydd being the Welsh word for green.
+I thought that I’d recalled reading that there were many Welsh words for green.
 This struck me as rational, since in this damp climate there are indeed many subtle variations of green.
 But researching this subject again this week, I was a bit disappointed to find that there are perhaps just 2 or 3.
 Unlike the hundreds of words which the Sami tribes inhabiting Northern Norway, Finland and neighbouring areas apparently have to describe snow.
 And why not when your environment for most of the year is dominated by the white stuff, and like most natural creations the more you closely observe it, the more variety you notice.

-But this led me to a fascinating piece of work on colours, and colour idioms in different languages throughout the world by Alan Kennedy.
+This led me to a fascinating piece of work on colours, and colour idioms in different languages throughout the world by Alan Kennedy.
 In particular I was intrigued that some languages lack any words for colour, and that as words have developed in different languages to describe colours, they always seem to appear in a linear fashion starting with the words for black and white.
 Next come the words for red, then green/blue, then brown and finally purple/pink orange and grey.
 So that if a language has words for green/blue it seems that it will always have words for black, white and red.

 But enough of green and politics!
 What about green and yellow?
 Back home the BIG news was that a new world record of over £720 was paid for a single snowdrop bulb last Thursday.
-And it was acquired by Thompson and Morgan of Suffolk who years before in 1998 bid £150,000 for 3 unique black flowered Hyacinth bulbs at a Dutch bulb auction.
+And it was acquired by Thompson and Morgan (T&M) of Suffolk who years before in 1998 bid £150,000 for 3 unique black flowered Hyacinth bulbs at a Dutch bulb auction.
 Crazy though these figures seem, it’s a commercial punt.
 In the case of the Hyacinths, when they had bulked them up to 30,000 bulbs for sale in 2005, the entire batch was sold at nearly £8.00 each, and the demand for these unique hyacinths from the gardening public has been maintained over subsequent years.

-Finally I got lucky with a couple of photos using my macro lens of a crow flying out of our Big Oak Tree last week.
+Finally, I got lucky with a couple of photos using my macro lens of a crow flying out of our Big Oak Tree last week.
 Point and shoot as it left the branches, a bit of tweaking , and a really pleasing result.